-[Techniques of Capital Budgeting, Pay-back period method, Average Rate of Retunr Method, Net Present Value Method, Internal Rate of Return Method, Profitability Index Method, Merits and Limitations]
+[Techniques of Capital Budgeting, Pay-back period method, Average Rate of Retunr Method, Net Present Value Method, Internal Rate of Return Method, Profitability Index Method, Merits and Limitations, Financial Management Notes for NEP and CBCS Pattern]

 Techniques of Capital Budgeting